xalelax/blog/_drafts/dog-classifier.md

 # Dog breed classifier

 In order to show how to perform transfer learning, let's train a neural network which recognizes the breed of a dog from a single picture.
-For training, we will use the St... dataset, which contains around 20,000 pictures of dogs together with labels of their breed.
+For training, we will use Stanford's Dog Dataset, which contains around 20,000 labeled pictures of dogs.
 Although 20,000 images might sound like a lot, in the world of computer vision this is a quite small dataset: the data used for training state-of-the-art networks for object classification, [Imagenet](http://www.image-net.org/)